ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 - Kubernetes Service resource, Cluster IP type, exposing fluentd endpoints to other PODs/processes: Fluentbit forwarders, Prometheus, etc.

-- Kubernetes ConfigMap resource containing fluentd config files.
+- Kubernetes ConfigMap resources containing fluentd config files.

-**Installation procedure:**
+{{site.data.alerts.note}}

+[fluentd official helm chart](https://github.com/fluent/helm-charts/tree/main/charts/fluentd) also supports the deployment of fluentd as deployment or statefulset instead of daemonset.
+In case of deployment, [Kubernetes HPA (Horizontal POD Autoscaler)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is also supported.

+Fluentd aggregator should be deployed in HA, Kubernetes deployment with several replicas.
+Additionally, [Kubernetes HPA (Horizontal POD Autoscaler)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) should be configured to automatically scale the number of replicas.

+The above Kubernetes resources, except TLS certificate and shared secret, are created automatically by the helm chart.
+I will use the helm chart deployment to ease the installation and maintenace.

+{{site.data.alerts.end}}

+#### Installation procedure

 - Step 1.
 Create fluentd TLS certificate to enable secure communications between forwarders and aggregator.

   To configure fluentd to use TLS, it is needed the path to the files containing the TLS certificate and private key.
-The TLS Secret containing the certificate and key can be mounted in fluentd POD in a specific location (/fluentd/certs), so fluentd daemon can use them.
+The TLS Secret containing the certificate and key can be mounted in fluentd POD in a specific location (/etc/fluent/certs), so fluentd proccess can use them.

   Certmanager's ClusterIssuer `ca-issuer`, created during [certmanager installation](/docs/certmanager/), will be used to generate fluentd's TLS Secret automatically.